ntd/adg.entidi.com/markdown/tutorial.md

 coordinates.
 Anyway, if you need to, you can still use explicit coordinates: the ADG tries hard to not force any workflow.

-A big part of the logic is dedicated to the dimensions.
+A big part of the logic is dedicated to dimensioning.
 Indeed, on complex drawings, the biggest challenge is the logic for dimension positioning.
 A proper drawing should be readable when feeded with every valid set of data.
 Sometimes also invalid or absurd sets of data need to be handled properly